Arm Newsroom Blog

 By Chloe Ma, VP, China GTM for IoT Line of Business, Arm

 The pace of development is accelerating in 2024.
 In February, OpenAI announced Sora, which can generate realistic or imaginative videos from text descriptions.
-If you think about it, this could offer a promising path towards building general-purpose world simulators, which can be an essential tool to train robots.
-Three months later, GPT-4o significantly improved the performance of human-computer interaction and can reason across audio, vision, and text in real time.
-The significant performance lift was achieved by training a single new model end-to-end across text, vision, and audio, eliminating two conversions of input modal to text and text to output modal
+This could offer a promising path towards building general-purpose world simulators, which can be an essential tool for training robots.

 This true multimodality has significantly heightened the level of machine intelligence, which will bring new paradigms to many industries.
+For example, robots once had a single purpose: They had some sensors and movement capabilities, but in general, they just did not have a “brain” to learn new things and respond to unstructured and unseen environments.

-For example, robots were once single purpose: They had some sensors, and movement capabilities, but in general, they just did not have a “brain” to learn new things and respond to unstructured and unseen environments.
+This true multimodality has significantly heightened the level of machine intelligence, which will bring new paradigms to many industries.
+For example, robots were once a single purpose.
+They had some sensors and movement capabilities, but in general, they just did not have a “brain” to learn new things and respond to unstructured and unseen environments.

 Elon Musk saw this early and has evolved the Tesla robot from Bumble Bee in 2022 to Optimus Gen 1 in March 2023, and Gen 2 in late 2023.
 In the last 6-12 months, we have witnessed a slew of robotics and humanoids breakthroughs.

 Robotics transformers, which translate multimodal inputs into actions, are rapidly evolving.
-Google DeepMind’s RT-2 performs equally well as RT-1 for seen tasks, with nearly 100% success rate.
+Google DeepMind’s RT-2 performs equally well as RT-1 for seen tasks, with a nearly 100% success rate.
 However, RT-2 excels in generalization and outperforms RT-1 in unseen tasks when trained on PaLM-E, an embodied multimodal language model for robotics, and PaLI-X, a large-scale multilingual vision and language model not specifically designed for robotics.

-As I mentioned before, Tesla’s move into the humanoid and robotics field was significant, not only because it aims to design for scale and production, but also because Tesla Autopilot’s strong Full Self-Driving (FSD) technology foundation can be leveraged for robotics.
+Tesla’s move into the humanoid and robotics field was significant, not only because it aims to design for scale and production, but also because Tesla Autopilot’s strong Full Self-Driving (FSD) technology foundation can be leveraged for robotics.
 Tesla also can apply Optimus to its EV manufacturing processes.

 Tomorrow’s robotics, built on Arm

-The advancements of large multimodal models and GenAI herald a new era in AI robotics and humanoid development.
-In this new era, energy efficiency, security, functional safety, in addition to AI compute and ecosystem are essential to evolve robotics into mainstream.
-Arm processors have been used widely in robotics, and we look forward to working closely with the ecosystem to build the future of AI robotics, on Arm.
+The advancements of large multimodal models and General AI (GenAI) herald a new era in AI robotics and humanoid development.
+In this new era, energy efficiency, security, functional safety, AI computing, and ecosystem are essential to evolving robotics into the mainstream.
+Arm processors have been widely used in robotics, and we look forward to working closely with the ecosystem to build the future of AI robotics, on Arm.

 Article Text